AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 To close your case, click **[!UICONTROL Close case]** at the bottom right of the *[!UICONTROL Case Detail]* panel.

 ![close-case](assets/close_case.png)

-### Reopen a closed case {#reopen-case}

-A closed case can be reopened for up to 14 days after closure.
-After a case has been closed for 14 days, it can no longer be reopened, and a new case must be created to continue support for an unresolved issue.

 >[!NOTE]
 >